Ebazhanov/linkedin-skill-assessments-quizzes/after-effects/after-effects-quiz.md

 - [ ] 15
       [Reference link](https://helpx.adobe.com/in/after-effects/using/3d-layers.html#:~:text=Shift-drag%20to%20constrain%20your%20manipulations%20to%2045-degree%20increments.)

 #### Q19.
-How can you choose which frame of a composition to show as a thumbnail image for the composition in the Project panel?
+How can you choose which frame of composition to show as a thumbnail image for the composition in the Project panel?

 - [x] Select the desired frame in the Composition Settings dialog box.
 - [ ] Move the playhead to the desired frame and click Composition > Set Poster Time.
-- [ ] You cannot change the thumbnail image.You cannot change the thumbnail image.
+- [ ] You cannot change the thumbnail image.
+You cannot change the thumbnail image.
 - [ ] From the Render Queue, go to Render Settings to set the thumbnail image.
       [Reference link](https://github.com/Ebazhanov/linkedin-skill-assessments-quizzes/blob/main/after-effects/after-effects-quiz.md)